psi-4ward/docker-powerdns/README.md

   * `SQLITE_DB=/pdns.sqlite3`
 * DNSSEC is disabled by default, to enable use `DNSSEC=yes`
 * Want to disable database initialization?
 Use `AUTOCONF=false`
+  * Want to disable automatic migration of database schema?
+Use `AUTO_SCHEMA_MIGRATION=no`
+  * If this option is enabled afterwards on an existing installation, set `INITIAL_DB_VERSION=x.y.z` where x.y.z is the version of the schema currently installed on the database.
+    This variable can be safely removed once the database has been upgraded for the first time.
 * Want to apply 12Factor-Pattern?
 Apply environment variables of the form `PDNS_$pdns-config-variable=$config-value`, like `PDNS_WEBSERVER=yes`
 * Want to use own config files?
 Mount a Volume to `/etc/pdns/conf.d` or simply overwrite `/etc/pdns/pdns.conf`
 * Use `TRACE=true` to debug the pdns config directives